At least 30 dead in fire at Indonesia home used as factory

 MEDAN, Indonesia (AP) — At least 30 people including children were killed in a fire that swept through a house that doubled as a match factory in Indonesia's North Sumatra province, a disaster official said Friday.

-Irwan Syahri, from the local disaster mitigation agency in Langkap district, said the dead included three children.
-He said many of the victims are burned beyond recognition.
+Irwan Syahri, from the local disaster mitigation agency in Langkat district, said the dead included three children.
+He said many of the victims were burned beyond recognition.

 TV footage showed the burned-out structure, its floor littered with twisted metal, blackened corrugated iron roofing and other debris.